sergueyarellano/tddpractice/docs/part3.md

-  const headers = this.headers // get headers previously saved to the world store const uri = new URL(endpoint, 'localhost:3000') // Compose URL with WHATWG URL API const options = { headers, method } // Create request options this.response = await got(uri, options).json() // save the response in the world namespace
+  const headers = this.headers // get headers previously saved to the world store const uri = new URL(endpoint, 'localhost:3000') // Compose URL with WHATWG URL API const options = { headers, method } // Create request options

+  // save the response in the world namespace and parse the body this.response = await got(uri, options) this.response.body = JSON.parse(get(this.response, 'body', '{}'))
 })
 ```
 At this point you should an error like: